 Yellow/Green Foods: Kiwi, Pineapple, Green Peppers

-Yellow and green foods are rich in carotenoids which is an antioxidant that also helps provide protection against free radicals.
-Free radicals can damage cells in your body that can lead to illnesses like cancer or heart disease (24).
+Yellow and green foods are rich in carotenoids which are antioxidants that also help provide protection against free radicals.
+Free radicals can damage cells in your body that can lead to illnesses like cancer or heart disease (25).

 Blue/Purple Foods: Eggplant (Purple), Blueberries (Blue)